Milton Friedman

 Friedman's challenges to what he called "naive Keynesian theory" began with his interpretation of consumption, which tracks how consumers spend.
-He introduced a theory which would later become part of mainstream economics and he was among the first to propagate the theory of consumption smoothing.
+He introduced the permanent income hypothesis, a theory which would later become part of mainstream economics and he was among the first to propagate the theory of consumption smoothing.
 During the 1960s, he became the main advocate opposing both Marxist and Keynesian government and economic policies, and described his approach (along with mainstream economics) as using "Keynesian language and apparatus" yet rejecting its initial conclusions.
 He theorized that there existed a natural rate of unemployment and argued that unemployment below this rate would cause inflation to accelerate.
 (Note: Among macroeconomists, the "natural" rate has been increasingly replaced by James Tobin's non-accelerating inflation rate of unemployment (NAIRU), which is seen as having fewer normative connotations.)
 He argued that the Phillips curve was in the long run vertical at the "natural rate" and predicted what would come to be known as stagflation.
 Friedman promoted a macroeconomic viewpoint known as monetarism and argued that a steady, small expansion of the money supply was the preferred policy, as compared to rapid and unexpected changes.
 His ideas concerning monetary policy, taxation, privatization, and deregulation influenced government policies, especially during the 1980s.
 His monetary theory influenced the Federal Reserve's monetary policy in response to the 2008 financial crisis.

 After retiring from the University of Chicago in 1977, and becoming emeritus professor in economics in 1983, Friedman served as an advisor to Republican U.S. president Ronald Reagan and Conservative British prime minister Margaret Thatcher.
 His political philosophy extolled the virtues of a free market economic system with minimal government intervention in social matters.
 In his 1962 book Capitalism and Freedom, Friedman advocated policies such as a volunteer military, freely floating exchange rates, abolition of medical licenses, a negative income tax, school vouchers, and opposition to the war on drugs and support for drug liberalization policies.
 His support for school choice led him to found the Friedman Foundation for Educational Choice, later renamed EdChoice.

 Friedman's works cover a broad range of economic topics and public policy issues.
 His books and essays have had global influence, including in former communist states.
 A 2011 survey of economists commissioned by the EJW ranked Friedman as the second-most popular economist of the 20th century, following only John Maynard Keynes.
 Upon his death, The Economist described him as "the most influential economist of the second half of the 20th century ... possibly of all of it".